 - Proposal No. 1: The election of directors requires a plurality vote of the shares of our common stock present in person or by proxy at the Annual Meeting and entitled to vote thereon to be approved.
 "Plurality" means that the individuals who receive the largest number of votes cast "for" are elected as directors.
 As a result, any shares not voted "for" a particular nominee (whether as a result of stockholder abstention or a broker non-vote) will not be counted in such nominee's favor and will have no effect on the outcome of the election.
 You may vote "for" or "withhold" on each of the nominees for election as a director. - Proposal No. 2: The ratification of the appointment of Ernst & Young LLP must receive the affirmative vote of a majority of the shares of our common stock present in person or by proxy at the Annual Meeting and entitled to vote thereon to be approved.
+You may vote "for" or "against," or abstain from voting on Proposal 2.
 Abstentions are considered votes cast, and thus, will have the same effect as a vote "against" the proposal.
-Broker non-votes will have no effect on the outcome of this proposal. - Proposal No. 3: The approval of our executive compensation must receive the affirmative vote of a majority of the shares of our common stock present in person or by proxy at the Annual Meeting and entitled to vote thereon to be approved.
+Broker non-votes will have no effect on the outcome of this proposal. - Proposal No. 3: The approval of the compensation of our named executive officers must receive the affirmative vote of a majority of the shares of our common stock present in person or by proxy at the Annual Meeting and entitled to vote thereon to be approved.
+You may vote "for" or "against," or abstain from voting on Proposal 3.
 Abstentions are considered votes cast and, thus, will have the same effect as votes "against" the proposal.
 Broker non-votes will have no effect on the outcome of the vote.
 Because this vote is advisory only, it will not be binding on us or on our board of directors.